dschaffer2003-yahoo-com/java-driver/manual/statements/prepared/README.md

 a schema change is made.

-Therefore it is currently recommended to not create prepared statements for 'select *' queries if you plan on making schema changes involving adding or dropping columns.
-Alternatively you should list all columns of interest in your statement, i.e.: `select a, b, c from table`.
+Therefore it is currently recommended to not create prepared statements for 'SELECT *' queries if you plan on making schema changes involving adding or dropping columns.
+Alternatively you should list all columns of interest in your statement, i.e.: `SELECT a, b, c FROM tbl`.

 This will be addressed in a future release of both Cassandra and the driver.
 Follow [CASSANDRA-10786] and [JAVA-1196] for more information.